Rudxain/blog/post/pretend-Collatz-false.md

 ## Unknown cycle
 If there are 2 ints n>4 & k>1, such that C^k(n) = n (where C^k is the Collatz function repeatedly applied k times), then there's a cycle that hasn't been discovered yet.
 Keep in mind, **every number in the cycle would satisfy that equation**, so we usually imply to find the smallest n that satisfies it.

-The interesting thing is that there may be **more than 1 of such cycles**, and we may never know, since cycles can't diverge.
+The interesting thing is that, since cycles can't diverge, there may be **more than 1 of such cycles**, and we may never know.

 ## Divergence
 If there's a n such that C^k(n) < C^(k+1)(n) **for all k**, then n diverges to +♾️.
 Again, just like the cycle, finding the minimal n is implied, as there would be **infinite solutions**.